Alexa Together Review

 - Requires additional third-party equipment to access fall detection

 My grandma and I set up our Alexa Together account in just a few minutes.
 Before starting, you’ll need a few things:

-My grandma didn't have an Alexa device, so we purchased an Echo Show 8.
+My grandma didn’t have an Alexa device, so we purchased an Echo Show 8, which you can bundle with Alexa Together.
 Once you have everything you need, you or the person receiving support can initiate the setup process.
 In our case, I initiated setup following the steps below:

 Important Note: Alexa Together offers a Circle of Support feature, which allows up to 10 additional caregivers or loved ones to provide support.
 However, only one user can currently receive support.